 On June 12, 2016, I experienced true heartache for the first time.
 The Pulse shooting was the first incidence of domestic terrorism, and first national tragedy, that I was old enough, mature enough, and empathetic enough to fully grasp.
 As a queer person of color, these beautiful people shared a community with me, and knowing their lives were violated in what was meant to be the safest of spaces left me with an all-consuming combination of grief and anger.
 I woke up the next day knowing the conversation that came next would be one of the most important ones I would ever participate in.

 On July 30, 2016, I woke to multiple missed calls from one of my best friends and a text message that urgently read: “Please call me.
 I need to know if you’re awake.”
 I woke up at seven o’clock that morning; she had called me at five.
 Confused and groggy, I did as she asked, and minutes later was wide-awake with the knowledge that one of our dearest friends had been shot and killed at a party in our hometown of Mukilteo, Washington.
-Two other classmates died that night and another was taken to a hospital with life-threatening wounds.
+Two other classmates died that night and another rushed to Harborview Medical Center with life-threatening wounds.

 Love is powerful, love is kind, love can conquer if we let it. — Anna Bui